andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 I take a very "I'm the noob and I'm keeping the beginners mind as long as I can to get as deep an understanding as possible" style of approach to DDD.

 As Scots will remind you, things there are distinctly different, but it allowed me to compare things and ask "North of the border they have to do this?
-Is there an equivalent?" or question "In Scotland this is owned by a person who works for department X, is something similar needed here, and of so, who does it?"
+Is there an equivalent?" or question "In Scotland this is owned by a person who works for department X, is something similar needed here, and if so, who does it?"

 I pulled in as many info sources as I could, official and unofficial, trying to avoid value judgements, and always looking for the edges.
 I wanted to know the full extent of where we found ourselves.

-This is what I found.
-But what was lacking?
+Given what I found, what was lacking?

 LACKING:
 - THERE WAS NO WAY IN.